 This leaflet has been produced to give you general information about your contrast enhanced ultrasound examination.
 Most of your questions should have been answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+It is not intended to replace the discussion between you and the healthcare team.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 It is an ultrasound scan which is enhanced by an ultrasound contrast agent and is performed to look in detail at the anatomy of your abdominal organs.
-This is to determine if there is anything abnormal and to help form a diagnosis or confirm if your anatomy is normal.
+This is to determine if there is anything abnormal or confirm if your anatomy is normal.

 How is the examination performed?

 You will be asked to lie down on an examination couch in a darkened room.
 The member of staff undertaking your scan will either be a sonographer or doctor.
-Before the procedure starts, the sonographer or doctor will introduce themselves.
-There may also be an Imaging Support Worker present in the room as well.
+Before the procedure starts, the staff member will introduce themselves.
+There may also be an imaging support worker present in the room.
 They are there to provide help and support to you and the sonographer or doctor.
 You may ask them to leave if you would prefer not to be accompanied.

-As part of the test you will be given a small injection of an ultrasound contrast agent.
-The contrast agent used within in ultrasound is known as Sonovue.
-Sonovue is a saline solution; it is non-allergenic and is not iodine based.
-It is unlikely that you will suffer any side-affects from the injection and it will have left your body, via your normal breathing, by the time the examination is completed.
-Between 2 – 5 ml of the contrast agent will be injected into your arm and will be given through a small cannula placed in your arm.
-The cannula is removed immediately after the injection.
-The contrast enhances the images displayed and gives extra information to help with your diagnosis.
+As part of the test you may be given a small injection of an ultrasound contrast agent called Sonovue.
+This is a saline solution; it is not iodine based.
+The contrast leaves your body, via your normal breathing, after around 5 minutes.
+Between 2 – 5 ml of the contrast agent will be injected via a small cannula placed in your arm.
+The contrast enhances the scan and gives extra information about blood flow to help with your diagnosis.

 Once the examination is completed you will be given tissue to wipe away the gel.
 We can help you with this if you find it difficult.